JaaLynch/covid/README.md

 * Section 4:
 ** Death Rates (Entire US) for Key County Features (Population Density, Age, Socioeconomics, Uninsured, and Race

-Note: There may missing data for some California counties.
+Note: There may be missing data for some California counties.